 Evolving practices on sound art reveal a broader cultural awareness that sight does not exclusively govern our perception of reality.
 Emerging as an open-ended practice in the 1960s, sound-based works brought to the forefront previously excluded voices, noises, silences, and the act of listening.
-These sound-based artworks might take form as multimedia installations, interactive VR environments, performances, or even as audio files available in streaming platforms.
+These sound-based artworks might be multimedia installations, interactive VR environments, performances, or audio files available on streaming platforms.

-Historically, art theorists have been debating on the meaning and scope of this category.
+Historically, art theorists have debated this category’s meaning and scope.
 Avoiding the distraction of academic debates, artists working with sound have engaged in new forms of aesthetic encounters with natural environments, technological and scientific advances, cultural systems and psychological states.

 The constant background buzz in our noisy world creates a soundscape that mediates our lives and triggers our emotions.
-Colette Aliman and Lauriane Heim, the two design researchers behind the Rotterdam-based studio Studiocalh, explore in their collaborative research the relation between sound and the spectrum of fear.
-Their moment of enlightenment occurred while looking at a variety of sounds extracted from mass media and pop culture.
+Colette Aliman and Lauriane Heim, the two design researchers behind the Rotterdam-based studio Studiocalh, explore the relation between sound and the spectrum of fear in their collaborative research.
+Their moment of enlightenment occurred while looking at various sounds extracted from mass media and pop culture.
 Within these daily experiences, they realised that hearing was the most acute sense in terms of capturing information and provoking distress, apprehension and alertness.

 About the intellectual process behind their project, Studiocalh explained: In an era where visual abundance reigns, hearing is considered an underrated sense.
-However, sound also carries information that can be warped, detached as well as re-attached to new sound sources. […] From the phonograph to streaming platforms, we can access, tactfully move, play, and repeat sounds to our whim in our environment.
-However, this exposure to sounds from popular and trending sources such as film, news, and music, convey and repeat emotions tied to the spectrum of fear.
+However, sound also carries information that can be warped, detached, and re-attached to new sound sources. […] From the phonograph to streaming platforms, we can access, tactfully move, play, and repeat sounds to our whim in our environment.
+However, this exposure to sounds from popular and trending sources, such as film, news, and music, convey and repeat emotions tied to the spectrum of fear.

 The term soundscape was originally coined by Michael Southworth and later popularised by Murray Schafer, music composer and founder of the World Soundscape Project.
-As perceived by humans, a soundscape is the sum of naturally occurring acoustics from geophysical forces and living organisms with the human-generated sounds, such as language, musical composition, sound design, and technological soundtracks.
-The installation Soundscapes of Fear acts as a viewing station expanding the definition of soundscape to explore the influence of the acoustic environment on our spectrum of fear.
+As humans perceive, a soundscape is the sum of naturally occurring acoustics from geophysical forces and living organisms with human-generated sounds, such as language, musical composition, sound design, and technological soundtracks.
+The installation Soundscapes of Fear acts as a viewing station expanding the definition of the soundscape to explore the influence of the acoustic environment on our spectrum of fear.

-The complexities and delicate nature of this research led the two designers to establish transdisciplinary dialogues with specialists in psychoacoustics, biology and sociology.
+This research’s complexities and delicate nature led the two designers to establish transdisciplinary dialogues with specialists in psychoacoustics, biology and sociology.
 These conversations turned into more thought collaborations during the research phase.

-Looking at our current situation, we might feel that we are living in a fearful time.
-Our daily soundscapes define communities – their boundaries, their actors, their geographic intricacies – and trigger individual physiological and psychological responses.
+Looking at our current situation, we might feel we are living in a fearful time.
+Our daily soundscapes define communities – their boundaries, actors, and geographic intricacies – and trigger individual physiological and psychological responses.